jwlawson/jwlawson.github.io/_posts/2016-07-19-plotting-a-referendum-map.md

 ```

 First up we need to get a Basemap instance centered roughly on the UK.
 This
-takes a while to create, expecially if a detailed resolution is chosen, so we
+takes a while to create, especially if a detailed resolution is chosen, so we
 dump a copy of the map into a pickle file for quicker loading.

 This Basemap is chosen to use the trans-mercator map projection, which gives a
-recognisable shape to the UK, and we provide the elipsoid to match the data in
+recognisable shape to the UK, and we provide the ellipsoid to match the data in
 the shapefile.
 The corners of the map are specified as the bounds of the UK
 (`llcrnr` is lower left corner, `ur` is upper right), with the map centered at
 (54, -1.7), somewhere just north of Leeds and roughly in the middle of the UK.